HassanAliKadhem/hassanalikadhem/README.md

 ### Hi there 👋

-I am a highly motivated developer. i like using Typescript, Dart, Flutter and Go you can contact me through mey email hassanali92.ha@gmail.com
+I am a highly motivated developer.
+I teach at 🇧🇭 Bahrain polytechnic and i'm also a student at Reboot01 coding institute. i like using Dart, Flutter, Typescript, C#, Java and Go you can contact me through mey email hassanali92.ha@gmail.com

 - 🔭 I’m currently working on Wordle (in arabic) and Freshrss mobile client
-- 🌱 I’m currently learning Javascript, Typescript and svelte
+- 🌱 I’m currently learning flutter.\, Javascript, Typescript and svelte

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=HassanAliKadhem&theme=github)